HomeDying › US8301675

 Computer system for predicting the evolution of a chronological set of numerical values

-The next death on the clock.
-A system for forecasting a chronological series of numbers — priced, filed, and granted in language general enough to describe a good chunk of modern algorithmic forecasting.
+The death that didn't happen.
+A system for forecasting a chronological series of numbers — general enough to brush up against a lot of modern algorithmic forecasting — and the patent that taught this site, publicly, why naive patent-term math isn't enough.

 --